siteworxpro/new-hire-test/README.md

 `/App`

 This is the main app source folder.
 All php source files are found in this folder.
+The core of the application is in `library/App.php`

 `/App/Views`